rezaca/btep/index.md

     over 100 expected teams, 400 players, and 1000 spectators from across the region.
-    All skill and age levels will converge in the streets of Uptown Charlotte for a day of competition and fun in the sun.\n\nIn fact, come see why the Blacktop Jungle 3v3 is becoming a premier basketball tournament in the Carolinas.
-Ballers from "
+    All skill and age levels will converge in the streets of Uptown Charlotte for a day of competition and fun in the sun.\n\nIn fact, come see why the Blacktop Jungle 3v3 is becoming a premier basketball tournament in the Carolinas. "
   image: "/images/action shot 2.jpg"
   actions:
   - label: Register a Team